Atlantic027/Quantum-Breach-Combat-/README.en.md

 ## Overview

 A top-down arena shooter.
-Weave between the α / β / ω quantum dimensions while dodging bullets, stack **phase marks** on enemies, then detonate them all at once to clear the field.
+Weave between the α / β quantum dimensions while dodging bullets, stack **phase marks** on enemies, then detonate them all at once to clear the field.